 One such company that offers another kind of carbon footprint offsetting is the Bamboo Village Uganda (BVU).
 The BVU invites international businesses to participate and invest in bamboo and the developing economy of Uganda by purchasing parcels of land and planting bamboo.
 This provides a responsible way to offset emissions and earn carbon credits, while at the same time combating poverty in Africa.

-Bamboo for carbon credits
+Bamboo and carbon credits

-As of 2023, more companies than ever are exploring bamboo agroforestry as a way of generating carbon credits, in Africa, India, the Philippines, and beyond.
 We are especially excited about bamboo biochar, a charcoal-like product in which the carbon is fixed and stabilized.
 When applied to the earth, biochar increases soil fertility and creates a carbon sink that can last for many centuries.
 It’s a very practical and beneficial use for bamboo offcuts, or for whole bamboo poles in regions where there’s no well-developed value chain for bamboo products.

 Conclusions